tedhabermann/publink/README.rst

     'highlight': 'DATABASE, ACCESSED JUNE 10, 2018, AT HTTPS://DOI.
 ORG/10.5066/F7P55KJN.
 WHEELER, J.D., AND EDDY-MILLER,'
 	}]

 **Example 4** queries eventdata for events that mention a DOI being referenced by another DOI (publication DOI).
 We note that calls to the eventdata API were unstable at the time of development.
-If no data are returned verify the success of the query.
+If no data are returned, verify the success of the query.
 Prefix searches can be conducted with search_type="doi_prefix".

 .. code-block:: python